Antonio Tejero: Life after jail sentence

-As of 2018, Tejero resides in Madrid and Torre del Mar, and works as a painter.
+As of 2018, Tejero was residing in Madrid and Torre del Mar, and was working as a painter.
 On 23 February 2018, he attended the funeral of the 1st Duchess of Franco.
-On 29 May 2018, a rumour of Tejero's death was spread by Spanish military veterans and supporters, but was quickly refuted by his son.
+On 29 May 2018, a rumour of Tejero's death was spread and hailed by Spanish military veterans and supporters, but was quickly refuted by his son.

+On 24 October 2019, at the age of 87, Tejero took part in a protest against the reburial of the remains of Francisco Franco in Madrid.

+On 23 October 2025, news spread again that Tejero had died.
+His son denied Tejero's death while acknowledging that he is hospitalized in a critical condition.